ArxDraco007/ArxRP2040/README.md

 ## How to make it?
 Follow the schematic and wire the PCB.
 Use the Image Converter in KiCad to convert your images to footprints to decorate your PCB.
+Start by applying flux to the pads on the footprint where you'll be soldering.
+Tin one of the pads with a small amount of solder, then carefully place your component onto the footprint.
+Touch your iron to the tinned pad to reflow it and tack the component in place, then let go with your tweezers once it's sitting right.
+Move to the opposite pad and solder it properly to the component.
+Finally, go back to your first pad and add a bit more solder to make sure you've got a solid joint.

 ## Zine
 <img width="1304" height="1999" alt="zine" src="https://github.com/user-attachments/assets/2dc3cfa7-d0bc-42b4-9636-6012e294dc4c" />